IsmaelMartinez/teams-for-linux/CONTRIBUTING.md

 Just fork the repo and dive in.
 The app/index.js is the starting of all the application.

-Once changes are made, just do a pull request to develop.
+Once changes are made, just do a pull request in a branch of develop.

 Each subfolder has a README.md file that explains the reason of existence and any extra required information.